grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 cause the result metrics to have a much larger response time than in reality.

 Memory
-: k6 likes memory, but isn't [as greedy as other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).
+: k6 can use a lot of memory, though [more efficiently than some other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).
 Memory consumption heavily depends on your test scenarios.
 To estimate the memory requirement of your test, run the test on your development machine with 100VUs and multiply the consumed memory by the target number of VUs.
 : Simple tests use ~1-5MB per VU.
 (1000VUs = 1-5GB).